wp-plugins/photonic/readme.txt

 *	<a href='http://aquoid.com/news/plugins/photonic/picasa/picasa-photos/'>Photos</a>
 *	<a href='http://aquoid.com/news/plugins/photonic/picasa/picasa-albums/'>Albums</a>

+Authentication for Picasa is supported as well.
 For demos of Picasa support visit the <a href='http://aquoid.com/news/plugins/photonic/picasa/'>Picasa page</a>.

 = SmugMug Support =